Overseas - frequently asked questions

 Employers get corporation tax relief by deducting their contributions from taxable profits.
-While Jane's abroad, they'll continue to be able to do this so long as they can show that the contribution is still an expense for the company.
+While Lexie's abroad, they'll continue to be able to do this so long as they can show that the contribution is still an expense for the company.

-Please note the above assumes that none of the contributions to the French scheme attracted UK tax relief.
+- The above assumes that none of the contributions to the French scheme attracted UK tax relief.